Stephen Lewis Secondary School (Mississauga)

 Stephen Lewis Secondary School is a high school located in the Churchill Meadows neighbourhood of the city of Mississauga in Ontario, Canada and is a part of the Peel District School Board.
-It is one of two schools bearing this name.
+It is one of two schools in the Greater Toronto Area named after Canadian diplomat and social activist Stephen Lewis.
 It opened in September 2006.
 Its feeder schools are Ruth Thompson Middle School and Erin Centre Middle School.

 Community involvement

 Every year, the graduating class hosts a dinner and raises money for the organisation Helping Hands for Honduras.
 In December, the staff and students contribute to Share the Joy, a program that assists Peel families during the holiday season.

 On May 16, 2012, students hosted the second annual Relay for Life event.
 Over 300 students, staff and community members participated in this all-night fundraiser.
 The school raised $30,000, which was donated to the Canadian Cancer Society.

 Extracurricular activities

 The athletic teams have high spectator turnout during home games.
 These athletic teams are represented by the school's mascot, known as the Lewis Lynx and teams are referred to as a lynx pack.
 Sports include: Basketball, Soccer, Rugby, Tennis, Swimming, Cross Country, Cricket, Flag Football, Lacrosse, Baseball, Volleyball, Track & Field, and Wrestling.

 Clubs include Amnesty International, DECA, Animé Club, Hack Club, Model UN, Arts Productions, Yearbook committee, Chess Club, a Dance Club, Green Revolution, Design and Build Club, Poets @ Lewis (poetry club), Sears Drama Festival, reading clubs, music clubs and game clubs.